-Visit your banker and soon they would lure you to buy a scheme which works like fixed deposit but offers better tax-free returns.
-You sign on dotted lines without realizing that you are buying an insurance where you have to pay the same premium every year for the next 10 years.
+Visit your banker and soon they would lure you to buy a scheme which works like a fixed deposit but offers better tax-free returns.
+You sign on the dotted lines without realizing that you are buying insurance where you have to pay the same premium every year for the next 10 years.

 You receive a phone call from some number who claims to be official from some government body.
 They have all information about you and your previous insurance data.
 Also, promise you an extra bonus if your another policy from them as per the process of government.
-You are given such convincing documents that you get conned and agree to put your hard earned money.
+You are given such convincing documents that you get conned and agree to put your hard-earned money.

-Insurance Samadhan is a forum to take up such cases and represent the plight to Insurance Companies, IRDA, consumer forums and Ombudsman with a hope that resolution will be provided.
+Insurance Samadhan is a forum to take up such cases and represent the plight to Insurance Companies, IRDA, consumer forums, and Ombudsman with a hope that resolution will be provided.